 Tankless Water Heater Pros and Cons

 Perhaps your current traditional water heater is acting up or you’re looking to make your home more efficient.
 Either way, you have probably considered upgrading to an electric or tankless gas water heater.
 And it makes sense.
 According to a Consumer Report study, gas-powered tankless water heaters are nearly 22% more efficient than traditional tank models.
 Not only that, but these tankless hot water heaters can also provide 2-5 gallons of hot water a minute.
 Sounds great, but this does come at a cost.
-There are several benefits of tankless water heaters and a few negatives to consider before investing.
-We’ll review the tankless hot water heater pros and cons to help you make a better decision.
+There are several pros and cons of tankless water heaters to consider before investing in one.
+Below, We will review the top tankless hot water heater pros and cons to help you make a better and more educated decision.

 Benefits of Tankless Water Heaters